doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

-2) Find your cse15L account and account username.
+2) Find your CSE15L account and account username.
 > Ex: For Winter 2023, the account username would be cs15lwi23___, where at the end is a personalized random sequence of characters

 <br/>

-> You should see something similar to the image below
+> You should see a similar button as to the one in the image below with your account username.
+You can click on it to view more of your CSE15L account details.
 >
 <img width="650" height="250" alt="cse15L-acc" src="https://user-images.githubusercontent.com/66851491/212466395-66094f19-d6ba-4c63-9b6d-ed500cc667ed.png">